MathiasStadler/jenkins-configuration-as-code-all-in-docker/README.md

 # jenkins-configuration-as-code-all-in-docker

-a jenkins docker container config by casc ( config-as-code) and run all test inside slave container at remote docke swarm environment
+a jenkins docker container config by casc ( config-as-code) and run all test inside slave container at remote docker swarm environment

 ## sources